 - After application submission: Some applicants to the program may be selected for a 10-15 minute interview via video chat or in-person.
 This will be done on a rolling basis and applicants will be notified of their interview via e-mail.

-- Early June: Orientation and classes for accelerated program students begin.
+- Mid-May: Orientation and classes for Accelerated program students begin.

 Costs & Financial Aid